 How can aspiration “during the swallow” be diagnosed with FEES when you cannot see the airway during the swallow?

 It is true that there is about four-tenths of a second ‘during’ the swallow known as “white-out” when the airway cannot be visualized on FEES because the pharynx squeezes around the endoscope’s camera and causes a white colored reflection on the computer screen.
-Evidence of the aspiration during the swallow is identified by comparing the view of the airway before the swallow and then right after the swallow.
+Evidence of the aspiration during the swallow is identified by comparing the view of the airway before the swallow and then after the swallow.
 FEES allows for visualization of the anatomy in color and up close.
 The product of the aspiration during the swallow can be viewed immediately after the “white-out”.
-If a patient aspirates during the swallow, there will be an observable green color below the level of the vocal cords in the patient’s trachea (wind pipe).
+If a patient aspirates during the swallow, there will be an observable color below the level of the vocal cords in the patient’s trachea (wind pipe).
 Remember, the FEES procedure allows for a magnified view of the airway with direct visualization of the first couple tracheal shelves by advancing the endoscope to post-swallow position.

 When should I request a physician’s order for FEES?